singh-man/books/crackingTheCoding/18_advancedTopics.md

 666           Cracking the Coding Interview, 6th Edition 11 I    Hints for Concepts and Algorithms

 #234.
-8.5	If there's duplicated work across different recursive calls,can you cache it?
+8.5	If there's duplicated work across different recursive calls, can you cache it?
 #235.
 10.7	Would a bit vector help?
 #236.
 9.6	Where would it be appropriate to cache data or queue up tasks?
 #237.
-8.1	We multiply the values when it's "we do this then this:' We add them when it's "we do
+8.1	We multiply the values when it's "we do this then this".
+We add them when it's "we do
-		this or this:'
+		this or this".
 #238.
 7.6	Think about how you might record the position of a piece when you find it.
 Should it be stored by row and location?
 #239.
 6.2	To calculate the probability of winning the second game, start with calculating the
-		probability of making the first hoop,the second hoop,and not the third hoop.
+		probability of making the first hoop,the second hoop, and not the third hoop.
 #240.
 8.3	Can you solve the problem in O(log N)?
 #241.
 6.10	Solution 3: Think  about each test strip as being a binary indicator for poisoned vs. non­
 		poisoned.
 #242.
 5.4	Get Next: If you flip a 1 to a Oand a Oto a 1,it will get bigger if the 0->1 bit is more signifi­
 		cant than the 1->0 bit.
 How can you use this to create the next biggest number (with the same number of 1s)?
 #243.
-Alternatively,we could think about doing this by moving through the string and adding
+Alternatively, we could think about doing this by moving through the string and adding
 		left and right parens at each step.
 Will this eliminate duplicates?
 How do we know  if we can add a left or right paren?
 #244.
-9.6	Depending on what assumptions you made,you might even be able to do without a
+9.6	Depending on what assumptions you made, you might even be able to do without a
 		database at all.
 What would this mean?
 Would it be a good idea?
 #245.
 7.7	This is a good problem to think about the major system components or technologies
 		that would be useful.